Aam Olas EpisodesSocial IssuesTrending

 Pakistan Inflation Crisis and Regional Inequality

 A household facing both shortage and inflation experiences a very different reality from one facing inflation alone.
 The first problem is price.
 The second is access.
 Together, they create a much heavier burden.
+According to World Bank economic updates, infrastructure gaps significantly worsen the localised impact of national inflation trends.

 Why Utility Access Shapes Public Anger